-Manuka Honey (a New Zealand Indigenous term) comes from the pollen and nectar of the Leptospermum Scoparium tree.
-According to J. Thompson’s 1988 study, wild Manuka shrubs, from which Manuka honey is produced, are also native to Australia.
+Manuka Honey comes from the pollen and nectar of the Leptospermum Scoparium tree.
+'Manuka' is the name given to the plant by the Maori peoples of New Zealand.
+According to J. Thompson’s 1988 study, wild Leptospermum shrubs, from which Manuka honey is produced, are also native to Australia.
 In fact, 83 species of Leptospermum grow in Australia, many of which contribute to high MGO levels in honey.

 Recent 2016 test results from Cokcetin et al. of 80 Australian Manuka Honey samples, revealed that Australian honey from Leptospermum trees contains therapeutically useful antibacterial properties, at least equal to documented results from New Zealand Manuka samples.

 As the quality of the antibacterial components of the honey can be shown to be comparative, our goal at 1770 is simply to bring you the best produce we can source, wherever it comes from.
 It’s just up to you to choose which MGO level and flavour profile you prefer!

 As honey is a natural product there is an organic variation in its flavour, even if the honey is harvested from the same apiary, geographical location or even hive!